Anirudh-Kulkarni/MAE/README.md

 ## Overview

 This repository contains two MATLAB simulations related to neural dynamics: `MAE_Simulations` and `BinocularRivalryTanh`.
 These simulations model the behavior of neural populations using differential equations and nonlinear functions.
-These programs were used to simulates the Motion After Effect (MAE) model that is presented in the paper [Sustained Rhythmic Brain Activity Underlies Visual Motion Perception in Zebrafish](https://www.cell.com/cell-reports/fulltext/S2211-1247(16)31321-3).
+These programs were used to simulate the Motion After Effect (MAE) model presented in the paper [Sustained Rhythmic Brain Activity Underlies Visual Motion Perception in Zebrafish](https://www.cell.com/cell-reports/fulltext/S2211-1247(16)31321-3).

 ## Programs